 Forex Trading in South Africa is regulated by the market regulator FSCA.
-You can legally trade in the forex market through any broker that is a licensed Over the Counter Derivative Providers (ODP).
+You can legally trade in the forex market through any broker that is a licensed Over Counter Derivative Provider (ODP).
 But forex trading involves financial risks and traders must understand the basics of forex trading before taking risks.

 6 Steps to Start Forex Trading in South Africa

 |Broker Name||Highlights||Trading Fees (Benchmark EUR/USD Standard Accounts)||Account Minimum||Max.
 Leverage||Learn More|